momostarsky/imebra_git/docs/compiling_imebra.rst

     cmake imebra_location/library -DIOS=IPHONE
     cmake --build .

+.. seealso:: iOS applications based on Imebra need to be linked also with libiconv.a or libiconv.tbd.

-To generate a library for iPhone, type the following (replace imebra_location with the path to Imebra):
+To generate a library for the iPhone simulator, type the following (replace imebra_location with the path to Imebra):

 ::